-You will have one assigned advisor that will assist and guide you with both CBS degree requirements and UHP requirements and your undergraduate journey.
-You can check your MyU to verify your current Academic Advisor.
+You will have one assigned advisor who will assist and guide you with both CBS degree requirements and UHP requirements during your undergraduate journey.
+You can check MyU to verify your current Honors Academic Advisor.

-- First year students: minimum of one each term
+- First year students: one each fall & spring semester

-- Sophomore students: minimum of one each term
+- Sophomore students: one each fall & spring semester

 - Junior students: once a year

-What courses can I take for my CBS degree that can also fulfill an Honors-course Experience?
+What courses can I take for my CBS major that can also fulfill an Honors-course Experience?

 Offered Both Terms